moq-wg/moq-transport/draft-lcurley-warp.md

 This document defines the core behavior for Warp video transport protocol.
 Warp maps live media to QUIC streams based on the underlying media encoding.
-Latency is minimized achieved by prioritizing the delivery of important media during congestion.
+Media is prioritized to minimize latency during congestion.

 --- middle